caboose014/SavantProfile_PlexHomeTheater/README.md

  - Locate "esallinterfaces" and change this setting to "true"

- - Restart Plex Home Theater
+ - Start Plex Home Theater

 Please note that you will need to be running RacePoint Media version 5.2.2 or above in order to inject the custom screen correctly.